Consumer Complaints Procedure

 Information provided by you in submitting your complaint will be used by the DSA only in connection with the handling of your complaint and will be communicated by the DSA only to the DSA Member against whom you have made the complaint and to any other parties to the complaint.
 The DSA Member will be expected to handle such information with care and to communicate it within the company and to relevant Direct Seller(s) but only to the extent that is necessary in order to resolve and/or respond to the complaint.
 All complaints will be summarised in general terms (and without identifying individual complainants or companies against which complaints were made) in annual activity reports to the DSA council and interested consumer bodies.

-DSA CODE ADMINISTRATOR’S CONSUMER COMPLAINT PROCEDURE
+DSA CODE REGULATOR’S CONSUMER COMPLAINT PROCEDURE

-This sets out how a complaint will be dealt with once it has been referred to the Independent Code Administrator.
+This sets out how a complaint will be dealt with once it has been referred to the Independent Code Regulator.
 This procedure is intended to provide a cheap and quick way of resolving small complaints.
 It is not designed to handle a complaint resolution of which requires examination of a lot of evidence or non-documentary evidence or which requires oral examination of the parties or one which involves large sums of money.
 In such cases the Code Administrator will decline to consider the complaint.

 1. Representation and Costs

 I. The complaint procedure is intended to be straightforward, quick and cheap

 II.
 Thus the complainant may use the complaint procedure without being obliged to use a legal representative.
 Although the complainant will normally not have any professional representation, the consumer is nevertheless free to use professional representation, assistance or advice.
 The complainant will have to bear the cost (if any) of this.
 The Code Regulator does not make any orders for the payment of either side’s costs by the other